NVIDIA/MatX/docs/_sources/basics/concepts.rst

 on a variety of different targets.
 Currently the following executors are defined:

 * cudaExecutor - Execute on a CUDA-supported device
-* SingleThreadHostExecutor - Execute on a single host thread
+* HostExecutor - Execute on a single host thread

 More executor types will be added in future releases.